Legal and Illegal Reasons Landlords May Turn Rental Applicants Down

 Question One, Question All

-While landlords are entitled to ask business-related questions on a rental application or during an interview, there is an important hitch: They should subject all applicants to the identical set of basic questions.
-As mentioned above, federal and state antidiscrimination laws make it illegal to single out members of certain groups (such as people of a certain race or ethnic background) for special treatment—and interview or application questions that aren't directed at everyone constitute special treatment.
-For example, landlords who ask about immigration history should ask all tenants, not just those whom they suspect might be in the country illegally.
-Questioning only those from the Mideast would amount to illegal discrimination on the basis of national origin.
-Similarly, requiring credit reports only from African Americans would also be considered illegal discrimination.
+While landlords are entitled to ask business-related questions on a rental application or during an interview, there is an important hitch: They should subject all applicants to the same set of basic questions.
+Because federal and state antidiscrimination laws make it illegal to single out members of certain groups for special treatment (such as questioning only people of a certain race or ethnic background), interview or application questions that aren't directed at everyone constitute an illegal practice.

-Do a little background investigation of your own.
-If your prospective landlord is conscientious, he'll probably take the time to learn about your rental and employment history.
-There's no reason why you, too, can't ask a few questions to find out whether you want to rent from him.
-Ask current tenants and neighbors what it's like to live there; ask the tenant whose unit you're considering why she's moving out.
-If you learn that she's leaving in disgust over poor management or dreadful neighbors whom the landlord won't evict, you'll want to think twice about signing a lease or rental agreement.
+Ask current tenants and neighbors what it's like to live there; if you can, ask the tenant whose unit you're considering why they're moving out.
+If the current tenant is leaving in disgust over poor management or dreadful neighbors whom the landlord won't evict, you'll want to think twice about signing a lease or rental agreement.
 Keep in mind that a building with a large turnover rate, and especially one where evictions are common, is probably not run very well.

 Talk to a Lawyer